ypyp-pprn-mnmn/ff3_hack/docs/codes/36/36_8b2d-sound.music.update_each_tracks.md

 +	u8 $d2: 0?

 ### notes:
-lengths of notes have encoded in lower 4-bits of music stream, which indexes predefined length lookup table (at $8805).
+lengths of notes have been encoded in lower 4-bits of music stream, which indexes predefined length lookup table (at $8805).
 The table is defined as follows:
     `60 48 30 24 20 18 12 10 0C 09 08 06 04 03 02 01`